Seriola dumerili

 60" - 75"

-As a large fish, the greater amberjack grows up to 6.2 feet in length.
-On average, these species reach a weight of 39.7 pounds.
+This fish grows to 6.2 feet in length and on average reach a weight of 39 pounds.
 They live up to 17 years, reaching sexual maturity at around 4 to 5 years old.
 Typically, females grow larger and live longer than their male counterparts.